DannyCheng711/TinyE2E-Collaborative-Learning-for-Occlusion-Robust-Object-Detection/README.md

 ## Notes
 The project report details all methods, evaluation metrics, and analysis.
 Due to project constraints, some scripts are experimental prototypes and may require adaptation for different environments.

-> The Coral Dev Board Micro deployment code (`google-coral-micro-object-detection/`) is currently under code cleaning and reconstruction to improve readability, modularity, and compatibility with future firmware updates.

 ---